-The Estee Lauder Companies and NYKAA partner to launch BEAUTY&YOU INDIA: Supporting the next generation of Indian beauty entrepreneurs
+The Estee Lauder Companies and NYKAA Partner to launch BEAUTY&YOU INDIA: Supporting the next generation of Indian beauty entrepreneurs

-New Delhi [India], July 21 (ANI/PNN): The Estee Lauder Companies (ELC) and NYKAA, one of India's leading omnichannel beauty and lifestyle retailers, are excited to announce the launch of BEAUTY&YOU India.
+Mumbai (Maharashtra) [India], July 22 (ANI/BusinessWire India): The Estee Lauder Companies (ELC) and NYKAA, one of India's leading omnichannel beauty and lifestyle retailers, are excited to announce the launch of BEAUTY&YOU India.
 Created by ELC's New Incubation Ventures and launched in partnership with NYKAA, BEAUTY&YOU India looks to discover, spotlight, and propel the next generation of Indian beauty brands.

 The program will support India-focused companies and entrepreneurs through a competitive application process.
 Awards to both pre-launch and in-market premium beauty concepts will be announced in November 2022 based on applications submitted via www.beautyandyouawards.com no later than September 30, 2022.